Fantom-foundation/go-lachesis/docs/consensus.rst

 participants in the first phase of the two-phase commit.

 Also, we do not need a leader to propose a value.
-Instead, participants compute virtual cuts in the hashgraph, called rounds, which allow processing events in batches.
+Instead, participants compute virtual cuts in the poset, called rounds, which allow processing events in batches.
 This is also a distributed algorithm where all members end up with the same rounds.
 Roughly speaking, starting at round 0, when we reach a point when ⅔ of members can strongly see the cut from the previous rounds, we start a new round.
 When there is common knowledge about a round, attested by *Strongly Seeing*, we can decide on the order of event below that cut.
-The details of the algorithm are best described in the `original hashgraph whitepaper <https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf>`__.
+The details of the algorithm are best described in the `original poset whitepaper <https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf>`__.

 .. image:: assets/dag_rounds.png